Conference Rules

 Game Start Times

 Tournament Directors/UICs will make all decisions as to when games will be played, resumed or cancelled due to inclement weather.
-Final decisions on game lengths, innings and time limits will be the sole decision of TD.
+Final decisions on game lengths, innings, and time limits will be the sole decision of TD.
 TD may change game times as needed and will enter correct game times on-line.
 All teams must check online times frequently over the weekend.
 Directors will determine game forfeits.
-Only protested games will be stopped until a decision is made by the Tournament UIC and confirmed by the TD/Conference USSSA Director.
+Only protested games will be stopped until a decision is made by the Tournament UIC.
 Game times are displayed online and at the park.
-Games may begin 30 minutes before scheduled time.
-Your team should be on the field and ready to play at least 30 minutes before scheduled game time.
-Late arrival forfeits will be determined by the Director of Conference USSSA and TD.
+Your team should be at the field and ready to play at least 30 minutes in advance of the scheduled game time, or it will result in a forfeit.

 Protested Games

 There will be no protest of any decision involving accuracy of judgment by any umpire.
 Protests based on judgement, opinion, or point of view of any umpire will not be allowed.
 Only the manager, acting manager or captain of either team may seek a reversal of a decision based solely on a point of rules.
-All protests regarding the interpretation of any rule will be announced and a PROTEST FEE of $100 will be registered with the Tournament Director and UIC.
+All protests regarding the interpretation of any rule must be announced to the umpire before the next pitch and be accompanied by a $200 PROTEST FEE, which be returned if the protest is won.

 Inclement Weather

 Lightning Rules – when weather is threatening and lightning can be seen or thunder heard, tracking of lightning strikes is advised.
-When there is one strike inside a 15-mile radius, a delay of 30 minutes may be used.
+At times a delay will occur when there is lightning in the area.
+These decisions will be made in conjunction with the policy of the host facility.
 The decision will be made by event Staff/TD/UIC/USSSA.
 On site THOR, lightning tracker or an approved tracker may be used by event staff.
 A delay may be used, referencing the last lightning strike.
-Any strike that is deemed to be too close may result in an immediate suspension of play for 30 minutes.
+Any strike that is deemed to be too close may result in an immediate suspension of play for 20 minutes.

 Field conditions – rain, snow, ice, fog, darkness or any unsafe playing conditions will be reviewed.
 Continued play will be discussed by Tournament Directors, UIC’s, and representatives from the USSSA National Office.